JohnCorby/ow-vanilla-fix/README.md

 - Properly resets PlayerState on scene change.
 - Adds some missing button prompt textures. (credit to MegaPiggy)
 - Prevents SetLanguage from being called when it shouldn't be, fixing several mods.
+- Lets input be captured while the game isn't in focus, meaning mods that turn on runInBackground work.